Andre2503/Project3_Group2/README.md

 ## Conclusion

 The ASX Stock Selector Dashboard showcases the power of combining data science with web development to create a practical and interactive tool for stock analysis.

+## Data Sources and Copyright

+### Data Sources

+The data used in this dashboard is sourced from the following:

+- **Australian Securities Exchange (ASX)**: Used to identify the top 10 companies per sector.
+Available at: [ASX Directory](https://www.asx.com.au/markets/trade-our-cash-market/directory).
+- **Yahoo Finance**: Financial information for each ticker was retrieved using the `yfinance` library, which provides a reliable method of data scraping.
+- **Market Index**: For comprehensive financial details per ticker, we scraped data from [Market Index](https://www.marketindex.com.au/asx-listed-companies).

+### Copyright Notice

+The data presented in this dashboard is the property of the respective data providers, including the Australian Securities Exchange and Yahoo Finance.
+The information provided by this dashboard is for informational/ educational purposes only and is not intended for trading or investment advice.
+We do not hold any responsibility for financial decisions made based on the information provided by our dashboard.